-Aruma holds 100% ownership of three highly prospective gold exploration projects in major, active Australian gold provinces, in WA, and the Mount Deans Lithium-Tantalum Project in the ‘lithium corridor’, in WA’s Eastern Goldfields.
+Aruma holds 100% ownership of four highly prospective gold exploration projects in major, active Australian gold provinces, with REE projects in the Pilbara with the gold and one Li-Rb Project at Norseman in the WA Lithium Corridor.

-The Mount Deans Lithium Tantalum Project (P63/2063) is located in the Mount Deans pegmatite field, in WA’s ‘lithium corridor’, approximately 10km south of Norseman, in the Eastern Goldfields Terrane of the Yilgarn Craton.
+The Company also holds the exciting advanced Mount Deans Lithium Tantalum Project (P63/2063) in the in the Mount Deans pegmatite field, in WA’s ‘lithium corridor’, approximately 10km south of Norseman, in the Eastern Goldfields Terrane of the Yilgarn Craton.

-The Project area is adjacent to rail and road links to the operating lithium exporting port of Esperance, 200km to the south.
-Aruma completed an initial 1,156 metre – eight-hole RC program in February 2021.with significant >20m thicknesses of pegmatite intersected in the eastern portion of the lease.
+The lease area is adjacent rail and road links to the established Li exporting port of Esperance 200km away.
+Aruma has just completed its initial 1,156n eighttwo phase 27 hole RC program in February 2022 with significant >20m thicknesses of pegmatite intersected in the eastern portion of the lease.

-The Salmon Gums Project consists of two granted Exploration Licences (EL63/2037 and 2122) and covers an area of 222km2.
+The Salmon Gums Project consists of two granted Exploration Licences (EL63/2037 and 2122) and ELA 63/2303 and covers an area of 396km2.
 It is located approximately 200km south of the major regional centre of Kalgoorlie, and approximately 60km south of the mining town of Norseman.

-The Melrose Project consists of 14 Exploration Licence Applications (ELs) and covers a total area of 381km2.
-The project surrounds Northern Star Resources’ (ASX: NST) million ounce Paulsens Mine, approximately 105km south of the mining town of Pannawonica on the border of the Ashburton and West Pilbara Mineral Fields.
+The Melrose Project consists of 14 exploration licences and one prospecting licence for a total area of 440km2.
+The project surrounds Black Cat Syndicates’ (ASX: BC8) million ounce Paulsens Mine, approximately 150km west of the mining town of Pannawonica on the border of the Ashburton and West Pilbara Mineral Fields.